getredash/website/website/_kb/data-sources/querying-a-google-spreadsheet.md

 {% callout warning %}
-If your organization has restrictions on sharing spreadsheets with external accounts, it might not work, but worth a try - especially if you created the service account with a Google account from the same organization.
+If your organization has restrictions on sharing spreadsheets with external accounts, it will not work.
+As a workaround, you can add the email address of the Google Service Account you're using to the "Who Can Access" list of the Google Sheet you're querying.
 {% endcallout %}

 ### Filtering The Data